• About

 bathed in streams

-of golden light
+of golden sunlight

-as my brushstrokes on canvas
+as my timid brushstrokes

 failed to articulate